BookATest/api/README.md

 A system for organisations to manage the online bookings of appointments to check for HIV.

-## Getting Started
+## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites